coderaiser/putout/README.md

    --no-cache                  disable the cache
 ```

-To find possible transform places in a folder named "lib", run:
+To find possible transform places in a folder named `lib`, run:

 ```
 npx putout lib
 ```

-To find possible transform places in multiple folders, such as folders named "lib" and "test", run:
+To find possible transform places in multiple folders, such as folders named `lib` and `test`, run:

 ```
 npx putout lib test